webboty/Dexter-Wiki/set-parameter-oplet.md

    <td>arcsec (5 integers)</td>
    </tr>
  <tr>
-   <td colspan=3><a name="LinkLengths">LinkLengths</a>: Added <a href="https://github.com/HaddingtonDynamics/Dexter/commit/08fb9a8ca9cee5ed71d580e834f16daa9561f4da#diff-691272021fae98368efb598f8e089c16">2019/05/29</a> Sets the lengths of each link in the arm for the onboard kinematics.
+   <td colspan=3><a name="LinkLengths">Link Lengths</a>: Added <a href="https://github.com/HaddingtonDynamics/Dexter/commit/08fb9a8ca9cee5ed71d580e834f16daa9561f4da#diff-691272021fae98368efb598f8e089c16">2019/05/29</a> Sets the lengths of each link in the arm for the onboard kinematics.
 Parameters:<br>L1: Base mount to Joint 2 pivot.<br>L2: Joint 2 pivot to Joint 3 pivot.<br>L3: Joint 3 pivot to Joint 4 pivot. <br>L4: Joint 4 pivot to axis of tool interface. <br>L5: Axis of Joint 4 to end effector (note: this depends on the end effector and is most likely to change). <br>Note: <b>Order of parameters is L5 to L1 so that if only 1 is specified, it changes L5 vs L1.</b></td>
    </tr>
  <tr>
    <td>51,&nbsp;<b>LinkLengths</b></td>